-- One of our main worries or concerns which has held us back from allowing a computer in the past, is the fact that when he plays his games he is on the internet and we worry about all of the garbage so accessible via the internet.
-What can I do to protect him from these things and give me piece of mind when I am not able to watch him every minute when he is online?
+- One of our main worries or concerns which has held us back from allowing a computer in the past is the fact that when he plays his games he is on the internet and we worry about all of the garbage so accessible via the internet.
+What can I do to protect him from these things and give me peace of mind when I am not able to watch him every minute when he is online?
 Is there some sort of software or blocker that would only allow him to get onto his game server or only have access to sites that I allow and disallow ALL other sites?

 - Do you know of any time restricting software that you may have used so that we can regulate the amount of time he will be able to use the computer daily?
 We have one on our computer which requires each person to sign onto the computer using a password and I set up how much time each day they can use the computer and the computer will sign them off when their time is used.
 I like this, but my son is so smart on the computer, he was able to figure out a way around that within the first week.
 Anything you could recommend that a really smart computer whiz wouldn't be able to bypass?
-I would like to think that even if he was able to figure out how to outsmart the software, he wouldn't be dishonest and take advantage of this knowledge, but I realize this would be a temptation and would prefer to have something that I KNOW he wouldn't be able to manipulate in some way to his advantage.
-He HATES that he is only allowed a limited time each day because he loves to tinker around on the computer and loses track of time easily when he is on the computer.
+I would like to think that even if he was able to figure out how to outsmart the software, he wouldn't be dishonest and take advantage of this knowledge, but I realize this would be a temptation and would prefer to have something that I know he wouldn't be able to manipulate in some way to his advantage.
+He hates that he is only allowed a limited time each day because he loves to tinker around on the computer and loses track of time easily when he is on the computer.
 Hence, the need for a time regulating device of some sort.

 - Any other advice, recommendations, or information you could offer would be greatly appreciated.
-We have struggled with whether or not to get a computer for him, and I really would feel SO much better if I could have more information to base our decision on.
+We have struggled with whether or not to get a computer for him, and I really would feel so much better if I could have more information to base our decision on.

-So, please if you wouldn't mind taking a little time to read and respond to my questions, I would REALLY, REALLY appreciate it so much!!
+So, please if you wouldn't mind taking a little time to read and respond to my questions, I would really, really appreciate it so much!

-From a sister in Christ:
+Answer from a Sister in Christ:

 My boys have a computer in their room.
-The only way I will allow a computer in their is for their computer to not be connected to the internet.
+The only way I will allow a computer in there is for their computer to not be connected to the internet.
 There's just too much temptation and danger out there for them to be faced with.
 The family computer in the kitchen is there for their use also and it is connected to the internet.
 It's not the easiest arrangement, but it is the safest.

-From Scott Smelser, a preacher in Pennsylvania:
+Answer from Scott Smelser, a Preacher in Pennsylvania:

 Regarding a computer and Internet connection in a son's room: